RookieT0T/Reverse_Engineering_Final/README.md

 1. **`testbench` Directory**: Contains all 40 micro-testbenches, each with 60 cache accesses.
 2. **`gen.py`**: Automatically generates the `testbench` directory and the 40 micro-testbenches within it.
 3. **`hitMiss.sh`**: A shell script for generating and filtering the correct TCC cache hits/misses in gem5.
-4. **`startEnd.sh`**: A shell script for generating log files containing the debug start time and debug end time, which serve as internal fields for commands in `hitMiss.sh`.
+4. **`startEnd.sh`**: A shell script for generating log files containing the debug start time and debug end time for each micro-testbenche, which serve as internal fields for commands in `hitMiss.sh`.

 ---